Scheduler

 See crontab.guru for more examples.

-It is possible (and useful) to call also services in the platformatic mesh network.
+It is possible (and useful) to call also applications in the platformatic mesh network.

 Here's an example configuring a job that sends a POST request every minute to an